The benefits of offering cloud payroll services

 - You will be more engaged with your clients when they're making financial decisions

 - Your role can shift to that of an overall business advisor

 - It potentially opens up relationships with individual employees and contractors for tax services

 - Web portals with your brand on them will help clients keep you in mind

 These factors can help you move towards a value-based pricing model.
 That should be more profitable for your firm in the long run.

 Your clients will be winners too

 For clients, there are two big advantages to using your new cloud payroll services.

-For clients who previously managed the work in-house, giving payroll work to you should save them money.
-They will no longer need to have full-time staff working on payroll.
+Cost: For clients who previously managed the work in-house, giving payroll work to you should save them money.
+They will no longer need to have full-time employees working on payroll.
 That means a saving on salaries, overheads, desk space, benefits and other employment costs.

 These are great reasons for using your firm's services.
 If you market them properly, it should be quite easy to convince existing and new clients to move their payroll work to your firm.